ShadowBlade72/StreamCapture/README.md

   - authorizationfile="/root/Mango/.twitchcreds.conf"
   - configfile="/root/Mango/.twitchrecord.conf"

-- #TODO: Do we want to use the kick "API".
+- Do we want to use the kick "API".
 If so, we need curl-impersonate.
 Otherwise fall back to legacy mode.
 Having this enabled allows better episode naming.
-- #TODO: For now kickapi must be set to 1 and we must have curl-impersonate until I implement a legacy mode.
-- curl-impersonate can be downloaded here https://github.com/lwthiker/curl-impersonate
   - kickapi=1
   - curlimp="/opt/curl-impersonate/curl_chrome110"